Bad Timing: Plot

-In Cold War Vienna, Milena Flaherty, a young American woman in her 20s, is rushed to the emergency room after apparently overdosing in a suicide attempt.
+In Cold War Vienna, Milena Flaherty, a young American woman, is rushed to the emergency room after apparently overdosing in a suicide attempt.
 With her is Alex Linden, an American psychoanalyst who lives in the city working as a university teacher.
 While doctors and nurses fight to save Milena's life, an investigator, Netusil, begins investigating the incident.
 Through fragmented flashbacks, the narrative depicts the story of Alex and Milena's romance.

 After meeting her at a party, Alex is enchanted by Milena, a sophisticated but free-spirited military brat.
-The two begin a whirlwind affair, but shortly into the relationship, Milena is revealed to suffer from severe depression and is married to a much older man, Stefan, whom she occasionally visits across the border in Bratislava.
+The two begin a whirlwind affair, but shortly into the relationship, Milena is revealed to suffer from severe depression and be married to a much older man, Stefan, whom she occasionally visits across the border in Bratislava.
 Though Alex initially enjoys Milena's free-spirited lifestyle, he soon becomes embittered by it, as it includes impulsive promiscuity and heavy drinking.
 Alex begins stalking Milena, and eventually confronts her about her marriage to Stefan.
 She insists that the marriage is simply platonic, and that she and Stefan are no longer in love.
 Despite this, Alex begins researching into Stefan's past, and inquires with local government agencies about how Milena can proceed with a divorce, which she refuses.

 Alex's jealousy of Milena only continues to grow, and he begins to resent her.
 After one argument, Milena forcefully impels Alex to have sex with her to sate him, and is disgusted with herself after.
 In one incident, when the couple vacation in Morocco, their vehicle breaks down, and they hitch a ride from two Moroccan men.
 Alex is left in the bed of the truck, while Milena sits between the two men, flirting with them during the drive, which Alex keenly observes.
 Upon arriving in Ouarzazate, Alex suggests that he and Milena return to the United States where he can take a teaching position in New York City, but she insists that they live "in the moment."